-Bird Ridge Trail is a 4.6 mile moderately trafficked out and back trail located near Indian, AK that features beautiful wild flowers and is rated as moderate.
+Bird Ridge Trail is a 4.6 mile moderately trafficked out and back trail located near Indian, Alaska that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking and trail running and is accessible from April until November.
 Dogs are also able to use this trail.

 Very steep hike with 5 or 6 false peaks... don't be discouraged, the view is well worth it!!!
 Be prepared to hike through snow, there's was about 6 inches accumulated from around 80% up.